SlugCam/SCserver/README.md

 - mongo is required, available in homebrew and other package managers.
 - grunt-cli must be installed globally to use grunt.
+- ffmpeg is required on the path for video conversion

 Note that for growl to work on OSX for testing